 Propaganda in Art, Ritual, and Literature

 The Egyptians also used cultural and religious manipulation as a psychological tactic.
 In conquered territories, they would sometimes adopt local gods or build shrines to Egyptian deities to create a sense of shared religious identity and undermine local resistance.
+For example, during the New Kingdom, the pharaohs built temples to Amun in Nubia, such as at Soleb, blending local worship with Egyptian state religion.
 Conversely, they would sometimes desecrate or remove the images of enemy gods to symbolize their powerlessness.
 The ritual “Smiting of the Enemies” was performed both in art and in actual ceremonies, where a pharaoh would bash the heads of captured prisoners or symbolic figurines to ritually destroy the enemy’s morale.
+This act was not just symbolic but was believed to have real-world effects on the enemy’s will to fight.

 Case Study: The Battle of Kadesh (c.
 1274 BCE)

 The battle fought between Egypt under Ramesses II and the Hittite Empire under Muwatalli II is a textbook example of psychological warfare.
 Ramesses, after being ambushed by Hittite chariots, used his personal courage and the rallying cry of Amun to turn the tide.
 But the psychological battle continued after the fighting ended.
 The Hittite king proposed a truce, which Ramesses accepted, yet Egyptian propaganda claimed a decisive victory.
 The famous “Poem of Pentaur” describes Ramesses as a god‑like warrior surrounded by enemies, calling upon Amun and miraculously surviving and winning.
 This poem was copied onto temples throughout Egypt and read aloud in public, reinforcing the image of the invincible pharaoh.
-The Hittites, too, produced their own version of the battle, showing how both sides understood the importance of controlling the narrative.
-The Kadesh campaign ultimately led to the first recorded peace treaty in history—a testament to the power of psychological warfare to create a diplomatic solution when victory was unattainable.
+The Hittites, too, produced their own version of the battle, as seen in the Treaty of Kadesh—a bilingual text found at both Hattusa and Karnak—showing how both sides understood the importance of controlling the narrative.
+The Kadesh campaign ultimately led to the first recorded peace treaty in history—a document that used religious oaths to bind the parties, demonstrating that psychological warfare could create a diplomatic solution when victory was unattainable.

 Psychological Warfare in the Assyrian Empire